trakerr-com/trakerr-python/README.md

 **url_path** | **str** | message containing details of the event or error |

-The server accepts the final two arguments before url_path, but they are currently in development from on an api level, so if you are using django or another web framework; please use the REST API currently.
+The server accepts the final two arguments before url_path, but they are currently in development on this api level, so if you are using django or another web framework; please use the REST API.
 They are not currently available in the `TrakerrClient` constructor.

 ## Documentation For Models